 Application and assessment process

 To apply to have a standard or ecolabel included in the Recommendations, interested applicants should first familiarize themselves with the Framework for the Assessment of Environmental Performance Standards and Ecolabels (Framework), which will be used to assess all eligible applicants.
-Then, submit responses to the scoping questions to email@example.com by January 1, 2023.
+Then, submit responses to the Scoping Questions for Applicants (xlsx) to firstname.lastname@example.org by January 1, 2023.
 The scoping questions will be used by EPA to determine eligibility and scope of the assessment.

 The Agency developed the framework from 2011-2015 and issued an updated version in February 2022.
 The Framework provides a transparent, fair, and consistent approach to evaluating product and service environmental performance standards and ecolabels for inclusion in EPA's Recommendations.
 Since 2015, which is the last time EPA used the Framework to assess standards and ecolabels, there has been significant support from industry and environmental stakeholders and demand from the standard/ecolabel community to perform assessments and expand the Recommendations.